 • Please note fishing equipment is your responsibility.
 Please do not leave anything unattended.

 • Do not overload fishing pegs.

 • Do not put any foreign objects in the water.
-The lake is check regularly by the Environment Agency to maintain standard for the safety of residents, fish and wildlife.
+The lake is checked regularly by the Environment Agency to maintain the standard for the safety of residents, fish and wildlife.
 HEALTH & SAFETY

 • Visitors to your home including friends and family, must be met at the barrier and gain access via your fob, and not given the barrier code to gain access onto the park.

 • The barrier will be closed at all times.